VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 Regardless which method you use, when you get new results they should look like this.
 You can select them on the left and see the entries on the right.
-Your GUI may not look like this depending on which windows you have turned on, but they can be enabled/disabled in Settings -> Tool Views.
+Your GUI may not look like this depending on which windows you have turned on, but different display windows can be enabled or disabled in Settings->Tool Views and dragged around the screen.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_11_initial_results.png
    :scale: 30